-D. Budget Matching Contributions Please refer to Exhibit A, at the end of this document for specific budget instructions and guidelines.
+D. Budget Matching Contributions

+Please refer to Exhibit A for specific budget instructions and guidelines.

-This section shows matching share only (not grant request amount).
+This section shows matching share only (not SFMG grant request amount).

-- a.
-Matching contributions must be 50%, or more, of the total project budget (grant request and matching contribution). - b.
-All matching funds, including in-kind match, must be clearly defined in Section F: Budget Narrative. - c.
-Contributors: Specify the name of each match contributor and the dollar amount of each contribution. - d.
-Cash match (dollars): is defined as direct funds made available to the project applicant or fiscal agent (can include other local, state, or federal grant funding, contributions from landowners, or contributions from HOA boards or other institutions). - e.
-In-kind match: includes donated supplies, equipment, staff time or volunteer time directly related to the project. - E. Total Project Budget (Fillable table in application)
+- 1. Matching contributions must be 50%, or more, of the total project budget (grant request and matching contribution). - 2.
+All matching funds, including in-kind match, must be clearly quantified in Section F: Budget Narrative. - 3.
+Contributors-Specify the name of each match contributor and the dollar amount of each contribution. - 4.
+Cash match (dollars) is defined as direct funds made available to the project applicant or fiscal agent (can include other local, state, or federal grant funding, contributions from landowners, or contributions from HOA boards or other institutions). - 5.
+In-kind match includes donated supplies, equipment, staff time or volunteer time directly related to the project.

+E. Total Project Budget (Fillable table in application)